makrai/notes/bostan-18-text-emo-corpora.md

 # 5 Conclusion 10

-* opens up the possibility of transfer learning and domain adaptation work between domains and on different label sets
+* opens up the possibility of transfer learning and domain adaptation between domains and label sets
 * From the collected unified datasets one could learn how to
   * select the most suitable dataset for a given new domain and